-Disabled travel also known as accessible travel is the traveling by people who have disabilities.
-With this travel being on the rise, the industries involved with transportation are waking up to the special needs of travelers who are disabled by making the availability of accommodation and services more readily available.
+Disabled travel also known as accessible travel, is the traveling by people who have disabilities.
+With this travel being on the rise, the industries involved with transportation, are waking up to the special needs of travelers, who are disabled by making the availability of accommodation and services more readily available.

-At the same time, the information that is available on disabled travel is more readily available than it was in the past with most of this information made available by disabled travelers.
+At the same time, the information that is available on disabled travel, is more readily available than it was in the past, with most of this information made available by disabled travelers.

-Health and Safety Tips For Disabled Travelers
+Health And Safety Tips For Disabled Travelers

-- Be Clear and Specific On the Severity of Your Disability
+- Be Clear And Specific On The Severity Of Your Disability

 - Do Call Ahead

-- Give Your Doctor a Detailed Description of Your Trip
+- Give Your Doctor A Detailed Description Of Your Trip

 Your doctor will always give you proper ways of handling and dealing with the pitfalls of long flights and advise you on how to get the best medical care in the places that you will be visiting.
-On rare occasions, your doctor may even advice you to cancel your trip if he/ she is of the opinion that it would be unsafe for you to travel to your preferred destination.
+On rare occasions, your doctor may even advise you to cancel your trip, if he/ she is of the opinion that it would be unsafe for you to travel to your preferred destination.

 - Try As Much As You Can To Avoid Connecting Flights

-Flying on a direct flight will definitely save you the hustle and time that it takes with connecting flights, but in the case where using airline toilets prove to be a bit difficult for you, then you might want to consider connecting flights to your destination.
+Flying on a direct flight will definitely save you the hassle and time that it takes with connecting flights, but in the case where using airline toilets prove to be a bit difficult for you, then you might want to consider connecting flights to your destination.

-It is advisable to have with you a letter from your doctor that clearly explains your condition, special needs, likely complications and other relevant information.
-Also, ensure that you have a doctor’s number that can be reached any time of the day in the case of an emergency.
+It is advisable to have a letter from your doctor with you, that clearly explains your condition, special needs, likely complications and other relevant information.
+Also, ensure that you have a doctor’s number, that can be reached any time of the day, in the case of an emergency.